-Year 9 Academy Program - commencing 2026
+Year 9 Program

-These transformations can lead to challenges such as disengagement, stress, and risk-taking behaviour.
-In response, Corner Inlet College’s Year 9 program is structured to provide relevance, challenge, and agency, thereby supporting students in navigating this formative period.
+Corner Inlet College’s Year 9 program is structured to provide relevance, challenge, and agency, thereby supporting students in navigating this formative period.
 The curriculum combines rigorous academic learning with meaningful real-world experiences and personal development opportunities.

 Academic Achievement: Relevance, Depth, and Application